uniwebcms/component-library-template/docs/1-understanding-components.md

 ## Development Environments

-### Component-First Development with UniStudio
+### Component-First Development with MockSite

-UniStudio provides a streamlined environment for component development that emulates Uniweb's core engine.
+MockSite provides a streamlined test environment for component development that emulates Uniweb's core engine.
 You can focus on creating and refining components without needing a full Uniweb instance.
-UniStudio uses mock data that matches Uniweb's data structure, providing instant updates with hot reload as you work.
+MockSite uses mock data that matches expected component props, providing instant updates with hot reload as you work.
 This makes it perfect for the initial phase of component development when you're focused on functionality and design.

 ### Testing with Real Data

-Once your components are working well in UniStudio, you can test them with real data by creating a tunnel to your localhost.
+Once your components are working well in MockSite, you can test them with real data by creating a public tunnel to your localhost, and using it as the library URL for a Uniweb site.
 This connects your development environment to an actual Uniweb site, where your components receive real content and interact with all core engine features.
 You can verify how your components handle multilingual content, interact with site navigation, and work with dynamic data.
-This progression from UniStudio to real data testing provides a natural path from initial development to full feature verification.
+This progression from MockSite to real data testing provides a natural path from initial development to full feature verification.

 ## Deployment and Distribution